 This is a new concept of web hosting service.
 In this method, the data of the website is stored in different places of the world by making different data centers instead of a server.
 Data from the original server is copied to each data center.
 So that the data can be sent to the browser very quickly according to the user requests from the nearest data center of that user.

-For example, imagine a Brand Shop which has branches in different locations.
+For example, imagine a Brand Shop that has branches in different locations.
 Sending goods from the nearest branch will take less time than other branches.
 It’s not rocket science to understand.
 Right?

 Who is Cloud Hosting for?